nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_state.rst

 The |hid_state| refers collectively to all transports as _subscribers_.

-The module tracks the state of the connected BLE peers and the state of USB by listening to ``ble_peer_event`` and ``usb_state_event``, respectively.
+The module tracks the state of the connected Bluetooth LE peers and the state of USB by listening to ``ble_peer_event`` and ``usb_state_event``, respectively.
 When the connection to the host is indicated by any of these events, the |hid_state| will create a subscriber associated with the transport.

-The subscriber that is associated with USB has priority over any BLE peer subscriber.
+The subscriber that is associated with USB has priority over any Bluetooth LE peer subscriber.
 As a result, when the device connects to the host through USB, all HID reports will be routed to USB.

 Tracking state of HID report notifications